SpectraLogic/ds3_c_sdk/README.md

 Code Samples
 ------------

 The following section contains several examples of using the DS3 C SDK.
-The first example shows how to get a list of buckets back from DS3.
+The first example shows how to get a list of all the buckets back from DS3.

 ```c